What makes Jackson the City with Soul?

 Jackson is home to more historical markers celebrating blues heritage than anywhere else in the state.
 You can find live music all over the city.
-From festivals like the Jackson Rhythm & Blues Festival, to Blue Monday at Hal & Mal's or a concert at Thalia Mara, you can indulge in the music waiting to fill your soul.
+Enjoy festivals like CelticFest Mississippi, to Blue Monday at Hal & Mal's or a concert at Thalia Mara.
+Here you can indulge in the music that will fill your soul.
 Check out F. Jones Corner for authentic Blues or Johnny T's for a mix of Rhythm & Blues.
+See our Mississippi Music Experience located at The Iron Horse Grill, where you can see lifelike wax statues of famous Mississippi musicians and an expansive collection of memorabilia.
 Another great resource for upcoming music/show listings is ardenland.net.

 Jackson is a mecca for artists to express themselves.
 Legendary authors like Eudora Welty, Richard Wright and Margaret Walker Alexander called Jackson home.
 A plethora of artistic expressions exist throughout the "City with Soul" even the traffic signal boxes are included.
 Gallery 1 is a cultural meeting place where Art educates and enlightens the community.
 Offbeat showcases minority artists’ work as an alternative culture store.

-It’s impossible to talk about the culinary scene without mentioning the phenomenal chefs and the committed Mom and Pop restaurants that have been staples in this community.
-This was most recently realized when Bully’s Restaurant was named a James Beard 2016 American Classic, Chef Jesse Houston was recognized as a James Beard semifinalist for Best Chef: South and Manship Wood Fired Kitchen Chef/Owner, Alex Eaton was crowned the Mississippi Seafood King!
+It is impossible to talk about the culinary scene without mentioning the phenomenal chefs and the committed mom and pop restaurants that have been staples in this community.
+This was most recently realized when Bully’s Restaurant was named a James Beard American Classic, Chef Jesse Houston was recognized as a James Beard semifinalist for Best Chef: South and Manship Wood Fired Kitchen Chef/Owner, Alex Eaton was crowned the Mississippi Seafood King!
 Jackson is where the influence of Grandmother's cooking and sacred recipes meet cooking techniques learned in world-class culinary schools.